jasonacollins/blog/content/post/2019-05-09-debating-the-conjunction-fallacy.md

 >
 >The [conjunction fallacy](https://www.lesswrong.com/lw/ji/conjunction_fallacy/) is probably the single most questioned bias ever introduced, which means that it now ranks among the best replicated.
 The conventional interpretation has been nearly absolutely nailed down.

-There are a few additional experiments in Yudkowsky’s post that I have not replicated here.
+There are a few additional experiments in Yudkowsky’s post that I have not included here.